Onkar-Dhotarkar/Microsoft_Homepage_Clone/README.md

 The Microsoft homepage clone project aims to replicate the visual elements, layout, and design of the official Microsoft website using fundamental HTML and CSS, along with the powerful styling features of the Tailwind CSS framework.

 # Features
-HTML/CSS Implementation: Developed using HTML and CSS to mirror the appearance and structure of the Microsoft homepage.
+HTML/CSS Implementation: Developed using HTML and CSS to mirror the appearance and structure of the Microsoft homepage.<br>
-Tailwind CSS Integration: Utilized Tailwind CSS for streamlined styling, pre-defined components, and enhanced responsiveness.
+Tailwind CSS Integration: Utilized Tailwind CSS for streamlined styling, pre-defined components, and enhanced responsiveness.<br>
-Design Practice: Created for the purpose of practicing frontend development skills, especially in mimicking a well-known website's design.
+Design Practice: Created for the purpose of practicing frontend development skills, especially in mimicking a well-known website's design.<br>
-Non-functional Clone: This project does not include functional backend elements or live features but focuses solely on replicating the visual interface.
+Non-functional Clone: This project does not include functional backend elements or live features but focuses solely on replicating the visual interface.<br>

 # Usage
 The project serves as a reference for HTML, CSS, and Tailwind CSS enthusiasts aiming to understand and practice frontend development techniques.
 It provides insights into structuring and styling a complex web page like the Microsoft homepage.